Family violence victims: Asking for short-term flexibility

 Do I have to give proof of the family violence?

 Your boss can require you to provide proof of the violence if you’ve asked for short-term work flexibility to help you deal with the effects of family violence.
-The law doesn’t say what kind of proof you need to give, but the government’s Employment New Zealand website says the proof can take any form, see
+The law doesn’t say what kind of proof you need to give, but the government’s Employment New Zealand website says the proof can take any form, go to

 For example, it could be an official court or police document, like a Protection Order from the Family Court.
 Employment NZ says it could also be something less official – for example, a letter from a family violence support service or a support person, or a report from a doctor or nurse.